Destruction of Castles in Michinoku

 Japan mobilized 10,000 soldiers from the east countries.
 This force restored the defensive banks and turrets of Momunohu Castle, but the political offices were never rebuilt.

 In August, the general reported to the government that “rebel” actions remained at a low level and was unlikely to cause serious harm.
 He argued that if he attacked now, due to the season of thick grass, the attack may not succeed.
-Emperor Konin scolded him, “military mobilization undertaken too late lacks consistency with the principles of attack and defense''.
+Emperor Konin scolded him, “military mobilization undertaken too late lacks consistency with the principles of attack and defense.''
 Ootomo advanced.
 His army invaded Tooyama, north of Momunohu.
-He reported that '' the army overthrew their dens and let them fall into so miserable a distress that many wanted to surrender ''.
+He reported that '' the army overthrew their dens and let them fall into so miserable a distress that many wanted to surrender."
 The threat from the coast was dealt with in this campaign, but the Japanese recognized that the real menace came from the north, from Isawa and Shiwa.

-In Hoki 7 (776), the Japanese army initiated the attack on the northern Emishi.
+In Hoki 7 (AD 776), the Japanese army initiated the attack on the northern Emishi.
 In February, the plan was to mobilize 20,000 Michinoku forces with a vanguard of 4,000 troops out of Okachi of Ideha toward Shiwa.
 This was the first campaign against Isawa and Shiwa, the strongest tribes among the Emishi.
 The Ideha force that crossed the Ou mountains did not surprise the Emishi: in May the attack failed miserably.
 A second force numbering 3,000 attacked out of Michinoku in November with the same result.

-General Ootomo died on July 7 of Hoki 8 (777).
+General Ootomo died on July 7 of Hoki 8 (AD 777).
 His vice general Ki no Hirozumi succeeded as the General of Peace Guard and as Governor of Michinoku Country.
 He was appointed to the Supervisory Delegate the following year.
 The Emishi of Ideha revolted in December.
 Saeki no sukune Hiramaro, Provisional Vice General of the Peace Guard took his forces to the area and quelled the rebellion.
 Japan prepared 50 ships on the Pacific side of the front.

 [I] want to take the ship road and attack the remaining rebels.
 It is so cold this year that the river has already frozen over, so ships cannot travel.
 Now the rebels do not stop invading.
 Therefore, [we] must shut down the invasion route.
 In March and April when the snow melts and rain fills the land, [I] will mobilize 3,000 soldiers and [we] shall advance into the rebel's land and build Kakubetsu Castle.